Decorated Marine Veteran Clebe McClary Proves That the Lord Is Always Faithful

-Just after midnight on March 3, Clebe thought he heard a noise at the bottom of hill.
+Just after midnight, Clebe thought he heard a noise at the bottom of hill.
 As he left the pit to check on the Marines to his right, a group of North Vietnamese Army (NVA) soldiers attacked with small arms fire, grenades, and satchel charges.
 Struck in the neck and shoulder with grenade shrapnel, Clebe returned to the punji pit and radioed for artillery and air support.

 Following up the initial attack, a dozen NVA charged up the hill with grenades and satchel charges, pins already pulled for a suicide attack.
 An enemy soldier suddenly appeared in front of Clebe, but before he could get off a shot, Clebe dropped him with a blast from his shotgun.
 The enemy fell into the punji pit with Clebe and the suicide satchel charge exploded, hurling both of them through the air.
 Reaching back for his shotgun, Clebe discovered his left arm had been blown off below the elbow.

 A grenade then landed in the fighting hole to Clebe’s right, killing one of his men and fatally wounding another.
 To Clebe’s left, his radio operator and corpsman were both unresponsive.
 In the bomb crater to the rear, five of his men were wounded.